-Thankfully humans have remedies that let us enjoy the warm summer weather without itchy eyes and inflamed sinuses.
+Thankfully humans have remedies that let us enjoy the outdoors without itchy eyes and inflamed sinuses.
 But what about your pet?
-If you notice your pet is scratching themselves sneezing more than normal, licking their paws, or shedding worse than before, they too could be suffering from seasonal allergies.
+If you notice your pet is scratching themselves, sneezing more than normal, licking their paws, or shedding worse than before, they too could be suffering from seasonal allergies.

 Pet seasonal allergy symptoms to look for

 Dogs and cats show similar allergy symptoms as humans, yet they experience them most through their skin.
-Excessive scratching likely means irritated, itchy skin.
+Excessive scratching likely means itchy, irritated skin.
 Here are a few more symptoms to watch out for:

 - Scratching and biting their coat or skin